-From first dates to interviews to selling your TV online, first impressions matter.
-When it comes to selling your home, the impression your curb appeal has can contribute to up to 7 percent of the price, according to a study in The Journal of Real Estate Finance and Economics.
+From first dates to job interviews, first impressions matter.
+When it comes to selling your home, that initial glimpse of its exterior, aka curb appeal, is a big deal.
+In fact, according to a 2020 study done by the University of Texas at Arlington and published in The Journal of Real Estate Finance and Economics, curb appeal can contribute to up to 7 percent of the home’s selling price (and even as much as 14 percent in certain real estate markets).
 That’s why it’s important to put your home’s best face forward.

 8 ways to boost curb appeal